Pedagogical Approach:

 Areas of Teaching Expertise:

 I am prepared to teach and advise at all levels of Social/Political Philosophy and Ethics, including the history of these two areas, as well as at all levels of Nineteenth- and Twentieth- Century Continental Philosophy.
 I am also prepared to teach advanced undergraduate courses in Feminist Philosophy, Philosophy of Law, and PPE (Philosophy, Politics, and Economics).
-At an introductory level, I am prepared to teach introductions to any of these topics, as well as classes such as Introduction to Philosophy and Critical Thinking.
+At an introductory level, I am prepared to teach introductions to any of these topics, as well as introductions to philosophy more generally.

 A list of courses I am prepared to teach in each of these areas is available from me upon request.